-Over the past year, Abiding Heart has been closely collaborating with Benchen Monastery School implementing the Abiding Heart Education™ Approach.
+Over the past year, Abiding Heart has been closely collaborating with Benchen Monastery School implementing our unique Experiential Buddhist Education.
 Benchen School, a part of Benchen Monastery in Swayambhu, Nepal, is a school based in Pharping for more than 160 young monks.
-We helped the monastery set up a lovely kindergarten where we have been implementing the Abiding Heart’s kindergarten curriculum.
-We also implemented Abiding Heart in their class 1 and 2 and are now preparing their next group of teachers to take on new classes in the next academic year.
-Our aim is to continue to implement our curriculum at Benchen up to class 8 at this point and establish the high school in a few years when the children completed upper primary education.
-In this way we are working closely together with the monastery to provide these young children a healing, home from home, loving and caring Buddhist kindergarten.
+We helped the monastery set up a lovely kindergarten where we have been implementing our Experiential Buddhist Curriculum.
+We also have been implementing Abiding Heart's Experiential Buddhist Curriculum in their class 1 to 4 and are now preparing their next group of teachers to take on new classes in the next academic year.
+Our aim is to continue to implement our Experiential Buddhist Curriculum at Benchen up to class 8 at this point and establish the high school in a few years when the children completed upper primary education.
+In this way we are working closely together with the monastery to provide these beautiful children a healing, home from home, loving and caring Experiential Buddhist Education...for transformation.

 Young monks at Benchen Monastery